Elective Course Description

-The Medical student will become an active member of the Orthopaedic Service, treating benign and malignant bone and soft-tissue tumors.
-Pathophysiology, diagnostic techniques, and surgical principles will be emphasized in an orthopedic environment.
-The student will be an integral part of the orthopedic unit, participating in all inpatient, outpatient, and surgical activities, as well as six hours of didactic and Socratic conferences weekly.
+The medical students will become active members of the Orthopaedic Service, treating benign and malignant bone and soft tissue tumors.
+Pathophysiology, diagnostic techniques, and surgical principles will be emphasized in an orthopaedic environment.
+The students will be an integral part of the orthopaedic unit, participating in all inpatient, outpatient, and surgical activities, as well as six hours of didactic and Socratic conferences weekly.
 They will be required to learn the elements of musculoskeletal examination, interpret imaging studies, and present their evaluations to supervisory team members.
-Additionally, a short formal presentation is required.
+Additionally a short formal presentation is required.

 - Learn to evaluate and stage primary and metastatic disease to bone.

 - Learn to evaluate imaging of musculoskeletal tumors.

 - Learn the fundamentals of management of pathological fractures, and primary tumors such as osteogenic sarcoma.